EasyWebApp/DevCLI/ReadMe.md

     Options:

         -V, --version  output the version number
-        -H, --HTML     Bundle as HTML
         -h, --help     output usage information

     Commands:

-        pack           Bundle components to a package with JS modules (or HTML files) in it preview        Real-time preview during development
+        pack           Bundle components to a package with JS modules in it preview        Real-time preview during development
         help [cmd]     display help for [cmd]